Person of Interest in Kristin Smart Disappearance Arrested on Weapons Charge

-A 44-year-old man and person of interest in the disappearance of Kristin Smart, a California college student who disappeared in 1996, was arrested on a weapons charge authorities said Thursday.
+A 44-year-old man considered a person of interest in the disappearance of Kristin Smart, a California college student who disappeared in 1996, was arrested on a weapons charge, authorities said Thursday.

-Flores was a former classmate of Smart, and owns a home in San Pedro, where in the past authorities have served a search warrant.
+Flores was a former classmate of Smart, and owns a home in San Pedro, where authorities previously served a search warrant.

 Local